-A list of Eduction fields in which Eduction can write duplicate entities.
-If you allow duplicates, and the same result is found in more than one place in the input, Eduction can add multiple fields with the same name and value.
+A list of document fields in which Eduction can write multiple results from a single entity.
+If you allow multiple results from a single entity by setting AllowMultipleResults, below to TRUE, and the input text contains more than one match to an entity, Eduction writes the results to multiple fields with the same name.